SoftwareGuy/Ignorance/README.md

 ## Installation
 1. Grab a release from the [releases page](https://github.com/SoftwareGuy/Ignorance/releases) or compile it from source.
-2. Make sure you have Mirror installed in your project. **Ignorance WILL NOT function without it!**
+2. Make sure you have [Mirror](https://github.com/vis2k/Mirror) installed in your project. **Ignorance WILL NOT function without it!**
-3. Extract the release archive into your project, maybe under Assets/Packages/IgnoranceTransport.
+3. Extract the downloaded release archive into your project, maybe under `Assets/Packages/IgnoranceTransport`.
 4. Open your project with Unity and let it detect the new transport.
 5. Follow "How to use" below.

-NOTE: If you compile from the transport source code, you will need to grab the following files: `enet.dll`, `enet.bundle/dylib` and `libenet.so` from the latest release and copy them to your project folder as well as plopping the newly compiled DLL into your Unity Project. **Failure to follow this important instruction will cause random things to happen, and/or Unity Editor crashes!**
+As of version 1.0.9.1 I now custom bake the ENET Windows, Linux and Mac OS native plugins.
+These can be found in the project's Redist folder.
+Make sure the Redist folder sits with the baked DLL from the release, or the cooked DLL from source.
+They have support for LZ4 compression, which allows you to crunch data and save on bandwidth costs.

+You only need `IgnoranceTransport.dll` plus the Redist folder if you're building from source.
+The PDB/MDB files are debugging symbols and are optional.
+You DO NOT need `UnityEngine.dll` or `Mirror.Runtime.dll` from the output directory.

 ## Compatibility
 **x64 Runtime Platforms only!
 This is due to the dependencies only being compiled for x64.**